26 January 2011

 We put another flyer up in that convenience store.
 One week later, on Sunday, we got a call from someone who saw the flyer.
 That person told us they had seen our horse.
 The woman recognized the head immediately!
 She continued to tell us that she had seen this horse in several horse shows and even talked to family members who now owned her.

-The caller promised to ask around and find out the current owner's name and any other pertinent information because they were sure of the horse's identity.
+The caller promised to ask around and find out the owner's name and other pertinent information because they were sure of the horse's identity.

 They called back the next day with the needed name, address, and phone number.
 The caller said the horse had a spot on the left side.
 Idaho's spot was on the right side.
 I didn't make the call.